 More than a place to live, a way of life

 Barcelona attracts visitors interested in architecture, design, culture, food, and so on.
-It holds sixth place among European cities for the number of overnight stays.
-With 2.6 million cruise passengers (2016) Barcelona is the top cruise destination in Europe and one of the most visited European cities.
+It holds a sixth place among European cities for the number of overnight stays.
+With 4.6 million cruise passengers (2019) Barcelona is the top cruise destination in Europe and one of the most visited European cities.

 A busy trade fair activity

-Further proof of Catalonia's international character is the busy trade fair activity, with Barcelona being among the top three cities in the world to stage international events and congresses (ICCA 2017).
+Further proof of Catalonia's international character is the busy trade fair activity, with Barcelona being the best-attended conference city in the world last year, as it welcomed 157,000 delegates (ICCA 2019).

-Besides the Mobile World Congress, the leading mobile communications event that attracts some 100,000 professionals, other major events are the Barcelona Motor Show, Construmat, the Boat Show, Smart City Expo World Congress, IoT Solutions World Congress, and Alimentaria Food Show.
+Besides the Mobile World Congress, the leading mobile communications event that attracts some 100,000 professionals, other major events are the Barcelona Motor Show, Barcelona Building Construmat, Smart City Expo World Congress, IoT Solutions World Congress, and Alimentaria Food Show.